DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 In this example, the `article` selector identifies an element with the `article-content` ID.

-You can continue the selector chain to filter elements returned by the previous selector or traverse through the DOM tree:
+You can continue the selector chain to filter elements from the previous selector or traverse through the DOM tree:

 ```js
 import { Selector } from 'testcafe';